tomahg/LocalWhisper/README.en.md

 > Tip: Enable **auto-copy to clipboard** in the Lyd settings page to skip the manual copy step — the result is copied automatically when recording stops.

 > Tip: Enable **auto-send ved stillhet** in the Lyd settings page for continuous dictation — transcribed text accumulates in the overlay as you speak and pause naturally.
 Use the **Avslutning per segment** option to control how pauses are joined: space (continuous text), single newline, or double newline (paragraph break).

+> Tip: The recording level indicator does not show audio below the silence threshold — use **Lyd → Auto-send on silence → Kalibrér lydnivå** to set the threshold automatically from three seconds of ambient audio.

 > Tip: In noisy environments where Whisper starts hallucinating text from background noise, go to **Lyd → Talegjenkjenning (VAD)** and press **Kalibrér støy**.
 The app records three seconds of ambient noise and automatically calculates the right threshold.